mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 ### `suspend fun fetch(data: TParams, forceRefresh: Boolean = false)`
 Use this method to initialize the data for this repository.
 This method has some very important characteristics:
 1. Only the first call to `fetch` will be run.
-All other invocations will be dropped unless the `forceRefresh` flag is true.
+All subsequent invocations will be **_dropped_** unless the `forceRefresh` flag is true.
 2. Guarantees that only one data operation will ever be in flight at any given time.
-If a data operation is in flight, then any invocations of `fetch` will be dropped until the operation completes.
+If a data operation is in flight, then all invocations of `fetch` will be dropped until the operation completes.

 ### `suspend fun refresh()`
 Use this method when you need to repeat the most recent [fetch](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false) operation.
-- If this method is invoked BEFORE [fetch](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false), then an `IllegalStateException` will be thrown
+- Throws `IllegalStateException` if this method is invoked **_before_** [fetch](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false).
 - Guarantees that only one data operation will ever be in flight at any given time.
-If a data operation is in flight, then any invocations of `refresh` will be dropped until the operation completes.
+If a data operation is in flight, then all invocations of `refresh` will be dropped until the operation completes.

 ### `suspend fun invalidate()`
 Use this method when you need to enforce that the most recently emitted value of [data](#val-data-flowdataresulttdata)